nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 To find the daily, weekly, and monthly earnings, we iterate through our `UniqueSessionList` and find all sessions that fall between a specified period.

+### Calendar features
+The calendar feature allows a calendar to display with the corresponding appointments of the month in a calendar format.
+The feature consists of the following features:

+* `Calendar Display`Can display appointments of a month in a calendar format.
+* `Calendar Navigation`Can navigate between months with/without a mouse.
+* `Calendar Pop-Up`Can view the details of each appointment.

+#### Overall implementation of Calendar

+The main calendar display is implemented using the `CalendarDisplay` class, which acts as the main container for the entire Calendar feature.
+This main container consists of a `topCalendar`, which is a `FlowPane` that contains the current month to be displayed, and the different navigation buttons as well as the `JumpBox`.
+Also, `CalendarDisplay` contains `calendarGrid`, which is a GridPane that contains all the dates and `Appointment` buttons within the calendar.

+Upon initialisation of the `CalendarDisplay`, it will display the current month and year, using the `CalendarLogic#drawCalendar()` method.
+The current month and year is obtained using the default `Java` package's `GregorianCalendar` class.

+**Calendar Display**

+Implementation:

+The following is a more detailed explanation on how `Calendar Display` is implemented:
+1. When the app first launches, `MainWindow#fillInnerParts()` is called, which then initialises the `Calendar Display`.
+2. The `CalendarLogic` class is initialised, where the current month to be displayed in the Calendar is set using `Java`'s `GregorianCalendar` class.
+3. Next, `CalendarLogic#drawCalendar()` is called which initialises the header of the Calendar, by calling `CalendarLogic#drawHeader()`, where the `FlowPane`, `topCalendar`, displays the current month.
+4. Also, `CalendarLogic#drawCalendar()` will then call `CalendarLogic#drawBody()` which initialise the body of the Calendar and each individual day of the month is created in the Calendar.
+5. A `CalendarEventListPanel` object is created for each day of the month, and `EventButtons` are added to each `CalendarEventListPanel` if there is an appointment falling on that particular day.
+6. Following which, when appointments are added,`Model#updateCalendarEventList()` is called which then updates the `Calendar Display` as well.

+**Calendar Navigation**

+The Calendar navigation allows a user to navigate between different months in the calendar and also navigate between the different appointments within the current month.

+These are the ways that a user can use the `Calendar Navigation` feature.
+1. Clicking on the Next/Prev buttons to view the next/previous month in the calendar

+#### Calendar Pop-up
+The calendar Pop-up allows user to view the details of the appointment in the calendar

+These are the ways that a user can use the `Calendar Pop-up` feature.
+1. Clicking on the Up/Down/Left/Right keys to view adjacent appointments oriented in space in the calendar after selecting one
+2. Clicking on a desired appointment to view the appointment in the calendar

 --------------------------------------------------------------------------------------------------------------------